 Property Management: Property managers need to manage both the properties they own and the people who lease them.
 CMMS software makes the balancing act a breeze with 24/7, automated communication features, manage maintenance scheduling, service requests, work order requests, purchase orders, mobile capabilities, customizable checklists, be better prepared for inspections and audits.
 The asset-tracking will help in capital planning, making it easier to plan and budget for repairs and replacements.

 Computerized Maintenance Management System (CMMS) is a software solution whose purpose is to manage the maintenance work necessary to extend an asset’s usefulness and profitability.
-CMMS objectives include streamlining and automating maintenance tasks and activities, eliminate unplanned downtime, increase productivity, extend asset lifespan, help maintenance and technical workers be more effective and accountable, support operations management with decisions about preventative versus reactive maintenance, and ensure internal and external occupational and environmental safety and regulatory compliance are met.
+CMMS objectives include streamlining and automating maintenance tasks and activities, eliminating unplanned downtime, increasing productivity, extending asset lifespan, helping maintenance and technical workers be more effective and accountable, supporting operations management with decisions about preventative versus reactive maintenance, and ensuring internal and external occupational and environmental safety and regulatory compliance are met.
 (CMMS vs EAM)

 CMMS vendors may offer different tools for users, but almost any CMMS software package includes:

 Service Requests (also known as Work Requests): A service request is a request for work that needs to be performed on an asset.
 The service is quick and easy to fill out and can be submitted by maintenance managers, supervisors, tenants, and customers.
 Users can enter service requests and monitor the progress of their requests through a portal as workers complete repairs.

 Work Orders: A work order is a formal request for maintenance, repair or tasks that need to be done.
 Work Orders may be a request for repair, restoration or replacement of equipment or an asset.
 Work Orders can be generated by a customer request, internally within an organization, as part of a regularly scheduled maintenance program, or created as a follow-up to inspections or audits.